GAMMA DELTA T CELL THERAPY

 - AGT can boost the potency by adding γδ T cells grown in a laboratory.
 The peculiar nature of phosphoantigen recognition means the body’s own (autologous) or donor (allogeneic) cells can be used to create a therapeutic cell product.

-AGT’s program is moving quickly through small animal studies to define dose, route for delivery, timing of therapy and safety.
+AGT’s program is advancing through small animal studies to define dose, route for delivery, timing of therapy and safety.
 AGT is anxious to advance this toward the clinic as an important new approach for curing one of the most feared human diseases.